hpolatt/offer-be-app/README.md

-.Net 7 Infrastructure  BE api.
+## .Net 8 BE API with Onion Architecture.

 Install | Deployment
 -> You need a Postgre Database and fill the configuration of database to appsettings.Development.json/appsettings.Production.json
 -> please run the migration command to terminal